Auguste Couder

-Louis-Charles-Auguste Couder or Auguste Couder (1 April 1789, in London – 21 July 1873, in Paris) was a French painter and student of Jean-Baptiste Regnault and Jacques-Louis David.
+Louis-Charles-Auguste Couder, or Auguste Couder (1 April 1789 – 21 July 1873), was a French painter and student of Jean-Baptiste Regnault and Jacques-Louis David.
 He joined the Académie des beaux-arts in 1839 and was an officer of the Légion d'honneur.
 He married Cornélie Stouf, daughter of the sculptor Jean-Baptiste Stouf.

 Couder was buried in the cemetery of Père-Lachaise.